qinyuyue/InsightDataScience/h1b_statistics/README.md

 3. use these indexes to get the target column.
 4. counting, if the statement is true(e.g. if value in STATUS == "Certified")
 5. calculate the percentage.
+6. sort the counting result.
-5. output the result as text format.
+7. output the top10 result as text format.

 ## further improvement
 1. Since the column name is slitely different between 2014 and others, I set if statement to contatin two of them.
 However, the statement may change in future.
 If want to find this similar column automatically, it is better to input regex libaray and use wildcard.